coq/coq/doc/ltac2.md

 ```

 Term antiquotations are type-checked in the enclosing Ltac2 typing context
 of the corresponding term expression.
-For instance, the following with
+For instance, the following will
 type-check.

 ```